BocanOnlineTemplates/c-slib-cmake/README.md

 # LowLevelTemplate
 ## The Bocan Online C Project Template

-This repository serves as a template for C projects for Bocan Online and Bocan Studio.
-It can be used via git clone, or integrated via the [Bocan Online Developer Toolkit](https://github.com/BocanOnline/PythonUtilities) or other developer kit that you might use.
+A template for C projects for Bocan Online and Bocan Studio.

----

 ### Overview